laulloliv/laulloliv/README.md

 #### :heart: I really love development web systems

-#### :briefcase: I am working in a research project about Images Analysis and Machine Learning
+#### :briefcase: I've worked in a research project about Images Analysis and Machine Learning

 #### :basketball::soccer: I really like sports and be healthy